 - Why did aircraft certification miss the probability of these events?

-Underwriters Laboratories is part of a consortium of stakeholders dedicated to advancing aviation battery safety.
+UL Research Institutes is part of a consortium of stakeholders dedicated to advancing aviation battery safety.

 Our goal is to establish a new global framework for advancing the safe transport of lithium-ion batteries to minimize the risk of aviation disasters.